bhisaac/5eFP/5eFP-SRD.md

 ### Expertise

 Gain proficiency with a nonproficient ability of your choice.
-Then choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with thieves’ tools.
+Then, choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with thieves’ tools.
 As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen abilities or tools.
 Expertise allows you to add your level to a check twice instead of once.

 ### Sneak Attack